KennethOnuorah/CryptoTracker/README.md

 ## **Features** 📦️
-- [x] Realtime cryptocurrency prices & other informaton (updates every 5-6 minutes)
+- [x] Real time cryptocurrency prices & other informaton (updates every 5-6 minutes)
 - [x] Ability to add tokens to a favorites list
 - [x] Daily news
 - [x] Ability to find and search for crypto